Work underway on £3.4m project to redevelop the former home of Kellingley Colliery

-Harris CM has started work on its contract to build a major new industrial development on part of the former mine at Knottingley, West Yorkshire.
+Yorkshire contractor Harris CM has started work to build a major new industrial development on part of what was the UK’s last deep coal mine until it closed in 2015.

 Jason Adlam, CEO at Harris CM, said: “This site is steeped in history and was the UK’s last deep coal mine to close in 2015.
 In its heyday, it employed thousands of local people and now through its regeneration, it can play an important role in the local economy once again.